atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 Cons

 * More chance for errors
-* If data is properly sanitized, PII could be handled incorrectly
+* If data is not properly sanitized, PII could be handled incorrectly